Chicken Gyros

 Simple stovetop Chicken Gyro recipe.
-Made with chicken thighs that have been marinated in and served with tzatziki sauce in a pita!
+Made with marinated chicken thighs served with tzatziki sauce, tomatoes, lettuce, and red onions in a pita!

 This post may contain affiliate links.
 Please read our disclosure policy.

-My kids are all about these gyros, especially when they’re loaded with extra tzatziki, so I usually just double the batch.
-(And honestly, leftover tzatziki makes a great sandwich spread or dip, so it never goes to waste.)
-For the marinade, I keep it classic—olive oil, lemon juice, garlic, and oregano.
+My kids are all about these chicken gyros, especially when they’re loaded with extra tzatziki, so I usually just double the batch.
+(And leftover tzatziki makes a great sandwich spread or dip, so it never goes to waste.)
+For the chicken gyro marinade, I keep it classic: olive oil, lemon juice, garlic, and oregano.
 It’s simple, but it works every time.
 If I’m thinking ahead, I’ll marinate the chicken overnight, which makes dinner the next day so much easier.
+Then I just pile the chicken and tzatziki on a pita with tomatoes, red onions, and lettuce.

 Ingredients for recipe: chicken thighs, oil, lemon, salt, yogurt, garlic, seasonings, cucumber, and dill.

-• Boneless chicken thighs: I like chicken thighs in this recipe because they’re harder to overcook!
-You can use 1 ½ pounds of chicken breasts, though.
+• Boneless chicken thighs: I like to use chicken thighs in this recipe because they’re juicier!
+But if you like, you can use 1 ½ pounds of chicken breasts instead.

-• Olive oil: I prefer the flavor of olive oil, but you can use avocado.
+• Olive oil: I prefer the flavor of olive oil, but you can use avocado oil too.

-• Lemon: You’ll need two for this recipe—one for the marinade and the other for the tzatziki!
+• Lemon: You’ll need two lemons for this recipe, one for the marinade and the other for the tzatziki!
 Zest the lemon before juicing it.

-• Fresh dill: Substitute ½ tablespoon of dried dill.
+• Dill: I prefer fresh dill, but you can Substitute ½ tablespoon of dried dill.

 How to Make Chicken Gyros